Welcome and thanks for visiting...

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

-I grew up in Tulsa, Oklahoma in the 1970s and 80s playing a wide variety of sports.
+I grew up in Tulsa, Oklahoma, in the 1970s and 80s, playing a wide variety of sports.
 In elementary school, I played soccer.
 In middle school, I played basketball.
 In high school, I wrestled as a freshman in the 145 lbs weight class at 6’1.

 I got into Taekwondo my sophomore year (and managed to break my nose against my instructor’s foot), and I played football as a junior (in the offensive tackle position at 6’5 and about 160 lbs – not a perfect fit…).
 While I did well enough in each sport I tried, none of them had really been a great fit for me.